uvaaland/togtider/README.md

 # Togtider

-A Python application that fetches and displays train departure information for Jåttåvågen station in Stavanger, Norway.
+A Python application that fetches and displays train departure information for Jåttåvågen station in Stavanger, Norway, designed specifically as an MCP (Model Context Protocol) integration for Claude Desktop.

 ## Features